codescape/jira-multiple-subtasks/docs/rest-api.md

 ---
 layout: default
-title: Rest API
+title: REST API
 category: User Guide
 ---

-This page explains how to use the Rest API to create subtasks provided by Multiple Subtasks for Jira.
+This page explains how to use the REST API to create subtasks provided by Multiple Subtasks for Jira.

 Please note:
-The Rest API requires a minimum version `24.08.0` of Multiple Subtasks for Jira.
+The REST API requires a minimum version `24.08.0` of Multiple Subtasks for Jira.
 Please make sure you have updates Multiple Subtasks for Jira to the latest version for full support of all endpoints.

 * Table of Contents